vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-package-install.md

 ## General Instructions for Installing a Package from Tanzu Mission Control

-VMware recommends installing packages on Tanzu Kubernetes clusters through Tanzu Mission Control.
+We recommend installing packages on Tanzu Kubernetes clusters through Tanzu Mission Control.
 The general procedure for using Tanzu Mission Control to install a single package on a particular cluster is as follows:

-1. Log in to the Tanzu Mission Control portal and go to the **Catalog** page.
+1. Log in to the Tanzu Mission Control portal, and go to the **Catalog** page.
 On the **Available** tab, you'll see a set of tiles that represent the packages available for installation.

   ![Tanzu Mission Control Catalog page showing available packages](img/tanzu-pkgs/tanzu-pkgs01.png)

-1. From the dropdown list of clusters under **Available packages for cluster**, select the cluster on which to install a package.
+1. From the drop-down menu of clusters under **Available packages for cluster**, select the cluster on which to install a package.
 1. Select the package to install.
-1. On the package details screen for that package, click **Install Package**.
+1. On the package details screen, click **Install Package**.
-1. Configure the package.
-(Details for configuring common packages follow.)
+1. Configure the package. (follow the details for configuring common packages).
-1. Verify that the package is shown in the list of installed packages for that cluster and that the package **Status** is **Succeeded**.
+1. Verify that the package is shown in the list of installed packages for that cluster, and that the package **Status** is **Succeeded**.

 ### Install Cert-Manager

 The first package that you should install on your cluster is [**cert-manager**](https://github.com/cert-manager/cert-manager).
-This package adds certificates and certificate issuers as resource types in Kubernetes clusters and simplifies the process of obtaining, renewing, and using those certificates.
+This package adds certificates and certificate issuers as resource types in Kubernetes clusters, and simplifies the process of obtaining, renewing, and using those certificates.

 Click the cert-manager package tile on the **Catalog page** to navigate to the install package page.
 Click **Install Package** to navigate to the package details page.
 The package details page shows the metadata provided by the package author.